brson/brson.github.com/_posts/2020-12-03-substrate-and-ink-part-2.md

   blockchain's storage state - this enables one of the defining features of a Substrate-based blockchain: forkless runtime upgrades."

-So you customize a substrate blockchain my writing its logic in WASM, which is itself stored on-chain.
+So you customize a substrate blockchain by writing its logic in WASM, which is itself stored on-chain.
 That's fun.